fermmm/group-date/readme/deploying-aws.md

 3. Get the access keys required to make automatic changes.
 To do that follow [this guide](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)

 4. Initialize the configuration of `eb` following [this guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html).
-When you see the prompt `Do you want to continue with CodeCommit` answer `No` and you are done with this step.
+When you see the prompt `Do you want to continue with CodeCommit` answer `Yes`, follow the required steps, you can use the default values and when asks for a user and password use the ones you were using for AWS website.

 5. Setup SSH by running: `eb ssh --setup`.